eeemile777/mshkltk/docs/frontend/offline-support.md

     -   The function checks `navigator.onLine`.
 It's `false`.
     -   The report payload is wrapped in a `PendingReportData` object, which includes a unique `timestamp` to serve as its key.
     -   This object is saved to the `pending-reports` IndexedDB store using the `addPendingReport` helper.
-    -   The function then registers a background sync task: `sw.sync.register('sync-new-reports')`.
+    -   The function then registers a background sync task: `navigator.serviceWorker.ready.then(sw => sw.sync.register('sync-new-reports'))`.
 This tells the browser to fire a `sync` event in the service worker as soon as the network is available, even if the user has closed the tab.
 3.  **User Comes Online:** The browser detects a stable network connection.
 4.  **Service Worker `sync` Event:**
     -   The `sync` event with the tag `sync-new-reports` is fired in `sw.js`.